ncatlab/nlab-content/pages/4834.md

 Here $x$ is a variable and $A$, $B$ are terms.
 The operators $\lambda$ and $\prod$ bind the variable $x$.

-The typing of terms is inductvely defined by the following rules.
+The typing of terms is inductively defined by the following rules.
 A typing is of the form
 $$x_{1} : A_{1}, \dots, x_{n} : A_{n} \vdash A : B$$
 meaning that the types of the variables declared on the left